microsoft/WhatTheHack/xxx-DynatraceOnAzure/Coach/Solution-00.md

 ### What you'll need in this section

-🔷 Ensure your have an email for accessing your Dynatrace trial environment
+- Ensure your have an email for accessing your Dynatrace trial environment

-🔷 Setup your temporary Azure subscription

-🔷 Automatically provision workshop environment and sample application
+- Coach must validate if the [Dynatrace Azure Workshop Github repo](https://github.com/dt-alliances-workshops/azure-modernization-dt-orders-setup/) is accessible.

 ### Login to Dynatrace trial environment